Reviewing Independent Bank Corp. (INDB)'s and Webster Financial Corporation (NYSE:WBS)'s results | New Business Observer

 |12.47

-In table 1 we can see Independent Bank Corp. and Webster Financial Corporation’s top-line revenue, earnings per share and valuation.
-Webster Financial Corporation has lower revenue and earnings than Independent Bank Corp.
-The business with a higher price-to-earnings ratio is currently more expensive of the two stocks.
-Independent Bank Corp.’s current price-to-earnings ratio is higher than that of Webster Financial Corporation, which means that it is the expensive of the two.
+Demonstrates Independent Bank Corp. and Webster Financial Corporation earnings per share (EPS), gross revenue and valuation.
+Webster Financial Corporation is observed to has lower revenue and earnings than Independent Bank Corp.
+Business that currently has a higher price-to-earnings ratio means that it is the more expensive of the two businesses.
+Independent Bank Corp.’s currently higher price-to-earnings ratio makes it the more expensive of the two businesses.

 Profitability